chmodshubham/oai-e2e-stack/README.md

 #### USRP B210

 > [!NOTE]
-> This should be run in a second Ubuntu 22.04 host, other than gNB
+> This should be run in a second Ubuntu 22.04 host, other than gNB. <br>
-> It only applies when running OAI gNB with USRP B210
+> It only applies when running OAI gNB with USRP B210. <br>

 ```bash
 cd ~/openairinterface5g/cmake_targets/ran_build/build